OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `bytes32`( *expression* )

+`address` ( *expression* )

 > Type conversions.
 The operand must be an atomic type.
 The result type is per the operator name.
+Conversion to address truncates the operand value to 20 (lowest-order) bytes.

 `len` ( *expression* )